DeeKahy/SoulRealm/content/School/Exersises/s6/Models and Tools for Cyber Physical Systems/Session 7 Timed Automata and UPPAAL.md

 there must be a mistake in this somewhere.
 Either the human doesnt simulate properly or whatever they are asking is literally impossible, because it can take the bad transition whenever.

+Teacher forgot to upload a solution to moodle.
+He literally mentions it and there is nothing for us to look at.

 # Exercise 3
 ![[Pasted image 20250606101103.png]]